Undergraduate Course Catalog 2016-2017

 A student with senior status and a grade point average of 3.2 may petition to take a graduate course for undergraduate credit.
 In addition, upon the recommendation of the department chairperson, a superior student may be allowed to count credits from up to two 800-level courses toward both a bachelor’s degree and a master’s degree, provided that the student has been admitted to the master’s program.

 College of Engineering and Physical Sciences students are eligible to participate in a spring semester exchange with Heriot-Watt University in Edinburgh, Scotland.
 The current program is designed for civil and environmental engineering majors.
 For more information, contact Ray Cook at (603) 862-1411 or the Center for International Education, Hood House.

-Students interested in mathematics education (elementary, middle/junior high, or secondary), Earth science, chemistry, or physics teaching should refer to the appropriate department for a description of the program requirements.
+Students interested in mathematics education (elementary, middle/junior high, or secondary) or Earth science teaching should refer to the appropriate department for a description of the program requirements.

 In addition to pursuing a single major, students may combine programs of study as follows:

 Minors: See University Academic Requirements; see also Degrees and Major Programs of Study and Departmental Programs of Study.

 Interdisciplinary majors: Many departments in the college offer programs that combine a major with another field of interest.
 See the descriptions that follow.